Wedgwood Anti-Slavery Cameo

 Josiah Wedgwood came from a family of potters.
 He founded the famous Wedgwood pottery company in 1759.

-Wedgwood and many his business associates and acquaintances were modernizing entrepreneurs.
-Wedgwood and others built large factories and understood division of labor.
-They were constantly looking to improve their businesses - new products, improved products, improved production, better machines, new materials and marketing.
+Wedgwood and many of his business associates and acquaintances were modernizing entrepreneurs.
+Wedgwood and others built large factories recruited and industrial labor force, and understood the division of labor.
+They were constantly looking to improve their businesses - better machines, larger and more efficient production, new and improved products, new materials and marketing.

 A limiting factor was power to run the machinery.
-Waterwheels were inefficient, not enough power to drive the larger, faster, heavier machinery.
-English rivers were flat and sometimes dry because of droughts.
-The solution - Watt’s steam engine, which was manufactured starting in 1775.
+Waterwheels were inefficient, with not enough power to drive the larger, faster, heavier machinery.
+English rivers were flat, sluggish, and sometimes dry because of droughts.
+The solution - Watt’s steam engine, which was first manufactured in 1775.

-James Watt invented a more efficient steam engine but it was Matthew Boulton, a friend and sometime business partner of Josiah Wedgwood, that produced it.
+James Watt invented a more efficient steam engine but it was Matthew Boulton, a friend and sometime business partner of Josiah Wedgwood, that partnered with Watt and built the factory that produced Watt's steam engine.
 Boulton heard about Watt's engine through a mutual acquaintance in his network of correspondents.
 Boulton, a successful manufacturer, established and ran a new company (Boulton and Watt) that dominate steam engine production and marketing for a generation.
-Like many later industrial companies, Boulton and Watt was the combination of a businessman and an inventor/tinkerer.
+Watt concentrated on improving his steam engine and inventing related technology.
+Like many later industrial companies, Boulton and Watt was the combination of a businessman and an inventor/mechanic.

 Innovation at Wedgwood was based on science and experimentation.
-Josiah Wedgwood carried out thousands of experiments in his lifetime analyzing all aspects of pottery manufacturing and decoration.
-He read chemistry books and corresponded with the foremost chemists of his day.
+Josiah Wedgwood carried out thousands of experiments in his lifetime analyzing all aspects of pottery manufacturing and decoration, and record the results in detailed notebooks.
+He read chemistry books and knew and corresponded with the foremost chemists of his day.
 He tried to reduce the traditional hit or miss methods of producing pottery to more scientific measurement and control.
-(This family and company tradition of careful observation and scientific understanding of the natural world was passed on to Josiah Wedgwood’s grandson, Charles Darwin.)
+(This tradition of careful observation and scientific understanding of the natural world was passed on to Josiah Wedgwood’s grandson, Charles Darwin.)

 Josiah Wedgwood used power-driven machinery and early assembly line techniques to mass-produce pottery.
 He was the first manufacturer to install a Watt steam engine.